 To find this information you need to go beyond the headline figures, usually to paragraph 3 or 4 of the article, to the information about how the attackers potentially got in.
 This is far more valuable information for those wishing to improve their security posture following news of a breach and can often highlight areas that may not have been considered from a security point of view.

 For example, a successful breach involving a third-party payment application may encourage you to ask question of your own third-party applications.
 What apps are we using?
 Have we undertaken security due diligence on these apps?
 What data does the app have access to and how is that data being protected?
 What security measures do suppliers have in place?
-Are developers undertaking web application security testing to ensure their product remains protection?
+Are developers undertaking security testing to ensure their product remains protected?
 Have we tested the security of the app independently?